When was the last time you thought about—or revisited—your organization’s fire safety and evacuation plan?

 2. Test & Inspect Fire Safety Devices

-A reputable fire safety provider such as General Security will assist along every step of the way—from helping design and draft emergency plans to installing the optimal devices and technologies to ensuring compliance with health and safety regulations and conducting inspections, and maintenance.
-Prior to activation, final checks include ensuring all security alarm panels, batteries and fuses, input/output singlas, detectors, and other safety features are working properly.
+A reputable fire safety provider such as General Security will assist you along every step of the way—from helping design and draft emergency plans to installing the optimal devices and technologies to ensuring compliance with health and safety regulations and conducting inspections, and maintenance.
+Prior to activation, final checks include ensuring all security alarm panels, batteries and fuses, input/output signals, detectors, and other safety features are working properly.

 It’s also prudent to add 24/7 Central Station Monitoring.
 Should an emergency occur, first responders will be dispatched to your location, whether you’re onsite or not.
 You’ll also receive real-time smart alerts through the Alarm.com app.

-Properly maintained, cleaned, and inspected fire safety systems prevent false alarms, fines, and potential lawsuits.
+Regularly maintained, cleaned, and inspected fire safety systems prevent false alarms, fines, and potential lawsuits.
 They can also garner insurance provider discounts.
 It’s best to ask your carrier representative for additional information.

 3. Conduct Periodic Fire & Safety Drills